prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

  - `zil_commit` handles the process of writing `itx_t`'s to disk:

      1. find all relevant `itx`'s, move them to the "commit list"

+???

+- Well...

+- First we must determine which of these `itx`'s are _relevant_...

+- And then we move these _relevant_ `itx`'s to a new list...

+   - called the "commit list".

 ---